 The paper version of the survey was converted into CBG's chosen interview software 'The Survey System' (TSS).
-Both CAPI and CASI elements of the questionnaire were programmed as a single survey, with prompts included to notify the interviewer/respondent of when they should pass the computer to the other party.
 The electronic questionnaire was then tested by professional software testers at CBG.
 Checks included (but were not limited to):

-- question and response text matched the supplied questionnaire document - multi / single response questions allowed multiple and single responses as applicable - response ranges were within the boundaries defined by the survey - text could be entered for questions allowing free-text 'Other' responses - all previously entered response options were removed when the 'reset answers' button was selected - unique responses could not be selected along with other responses in multiple choice questions (e.g. you shouldn't be able to select 'Don't know' along with any other response options) - skip instructions worked correctly for questions with this type of logic instruction

-- logic test cases were executed - the ability to go back through the questionnaire to make corrections to previous entries was also tested.
+- question and response text matched the supplied questionnaire document - multi / single response questions allowed multiple and single responses as applicable - response ranges were within the boundaries defined by the survey - text could be entered for questions allowing free-text 'Other' responses - all previously entered response options were removed when the 'reset answers' button was selected - unique responses could not be selected along with other responses in multiple choice questions (e.g. you shouldn't be able to select 'Don't know' along with any other response options) - skip instructions worked correctly for questions with this type of logic instruction - where a question had no skip instructions, all response options were checked to ensure they went to the next question - logic test cases were executed - the ability to go back through the questionnaire to make corrections to previous entries was also tested.

-As part of the testing process, ministry personnel also extensively tested an online CAPI / CASI version of the questionnaire and worked with CBG to find and resolve issues.
+As part of the testing process, Ministry personnel also tested an online version of the questionnaire and worked with CBG to find and resolve issues.